Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 31 of the 51 games they were listed as the moneyline favorite this season (60.8%).
+- The Yankees have won in 12, or 44.4%, of the 27 contests they have been named as odds-on underdogs this year.

-- New York has a 28-16 record (winning 63.6% of its games) when it has played as moneyline favorites of -120 or shorter.

-- The Yankees have an implied moneyline win probability of 54.5% in this matchup.

-- New York has played in 84 games with set over/under, and have combined with opponents to go over the total 36 times (36-44-4).
+- So far this season, New York and its opponents have hit the over in 37 of its 85 games with a total.

-- The Yankees have collected a 6-5-0 record against the spread this season (covering 54.5% of the time).
+- The Yankees have an against the spread record of 6-5-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!